leostera/caramel/erlcomp/ROADMAP.md

 - [X] Example of type-safe process
 - [ ] fully inferred message type in processes experiments
   - [X] passing a recv function for the unification to work from the inside out
+  - [ ] hack "receive" expression into the language
+- [ ] Type Safe Send & Receive:
+  - [X] ~~try universally quantified message types~~ -- nope, too permissive, got runtime crashes!
+  - [ ] try hiding the message type altogether in a GADT
+  - [X] try fixing the type of the receiver pid's message instead -- needs a additional layering over process (contramap) to turn them into the current processes' acceptable message type
 - [X] bind names from poly variants!!!
+- [X] clean up tests to make it easier to see what's being changed where
 - [ ] Function signatures
+- [ ] refactor fun refs to resolve as much data (M, F, Arity) at compile time

+### Idioms

+- [X] Empty tuple `()` is a common value in OCaml, this is translated to the atom `ok` in Erlang.
+This is not _entirely_ idiomatic, since some functions are generated that take for last argument the atom `ok`, but it is much nicer for the returned values.

 ### Module System